In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 ...

-And I'm not finished!
+And I'm not done yet!

-black shawl collar belted double-breasted coat
+black shawl collar belted double breasted coat

-Neither too narrow...
+Not too narrow...

 Otherwise, when it's too flat, it looks too much like a bathrobe.
-Or dressing gown, your choice.
+Or a dressing gown, your choice.

 3. “Postman” pockets